atlan-antillia/TensorFlow-FlexUNet-Tiled-Image-Segmentation-Concrete-Crack/README.md

 <br>
 <br>
 <b>3.
 Tiled Image Segmentation</b><br>
-We applied our Tiled-Image Segmentation Inference method to predict crack regionns for the mini_test images of the original high resolution .<br><br>
+We applied our Tiled-Image Segmentation Inference method to predict crack regions for the mini_test images of the original high resolution .<br><br>
 For a typical example of the Tiled-Image-Segmentation, please see also <a href="https://github.com/sarah-antillia/TensorFlow-FlexUNet-Tiled-Image-Segmentation-IDRiD">TensorFlow-FlexUNet-Tiled-Image-Segmentation-IDRiD</a>